 Individual monitoring shall be performed for those individuals likely to receive external doses exceeding the monitoring thresholds provided in 10 CFR 835 and for individuals entering high radiation or very high areas [10 CFR 835.402(a)].
 The frequency of collecting and processing personnel dosimeters depends on the measurement method and associated lower limit of detectability.
-The collection/processing frequency should be chosen so that it is unlikely that an individual will receive a dose equivalent equal to or greater than the values listed in 10 CFR 835.402(a) from external radiation without detection and quantification.
+The collection/processing frequency should be chosen so that it is unlikely that an individual will receive a dose equal to or greater than the values listed in 10 CFR 835.402(a) from external radiation without detection and quantification.
 The specific physical characteristics of the radiation field should be considered in choosing the measurement method.
-These characteristics include radiation type, quality, energy, fluence rate, and direction of incidence.
-If these characteristics are not quantified, conservative assumptions should be used until further information is available, and should be stated in the technical basis document.
+These characteristics are not quantified, conservative assumptions should be used until further information is available, and should be stated in the technical basis document.

-6.4.1.0 Deep Dose Monitoring
+6.4.1.0 Whole Body Monitoring

-10 CFR 835.402(a) requires monitoring for individuals likely to exceed the specified effective dose equivalent threshold as a result of exposure to external radiation sources.
-The deep dose equivalent from external exposures may be used as the effective dose equivalent to the whole body, which shall be evaluated at a tissue depth of 1 cm (1000 mg/cm2) [10 CFR 835.2(b), Deep dose equivalent and Effective dose equivalent].
+10 CFR 835.402(a) requires monitoring for individuals likely to exceed the specified whole body dose threshold as a result of exposure to external radiation sources.
+For radiological workers this is an effective dose of 0.1 rem (0.001 Sv) or more in a year.
+10 CFR 835.2(b) specifies that for external dose, the equivalent dose to the whole body is assessed at a depth of 1 cm (1000 mg/cm) in tissue.
+It also specifies that equivalent dose to the whole body may be used as effective dose for external exposures [10 CFR 835.2(b), Equivalent dose and Effective dose].